Denveous/yuzu-archive/README.md

 * **Legal Considerations:**
     * This repository is intended for use with game files legally obtained by the user (e.g., dumped from their own Nintendo Switch).
     * The code within this project is community created and does not utilize any original Nintendo Switch source code. (_Keep this in mind github/nintendo legal when you petition the removal of this code.)_
+    * I do not profit from this code being up in anyway, this is just here for educational and archiving purposes only.

 ## Download

 You can download the final releases of yuzu on the [downloads](https://github.com/Denveous/yuzu-archive/releases) page.